FutureTrustAT/ft-at-cc/README.md

 # Configuration

 The configuration file `config.properties` contains all settings available for the client to run.
+Alternatively you can specify the path to the configuration file via the environment variable `FT_AT_CONFIG` or via the system property `ft-at-cc-configuration-file` (use e.g. as `-Dft-at-cc-configuration-file=/path/to/configfile` on the Java commandline).
+The environment variable has highest precedence, than the system property and finally the local predefined filename `config.properties`.

 * **`keystore.type`**: the type of the keystore.
 Must be either `JKS` (Java Key Store) or `PKCS12` (PKCS12 Key Store).
 The default is `JKS`.
 * **`keystore.path`**: the absolute path to the keystore file.